swinner95/fastai/image-classification/data/prepare-dataset.md

+#Food 101 dataset
+We are going to use the Food 101 dataset (https://www.kaggle.com/kmader/food41#1028787.jpg ) which features 101 food categories, with 101'000 images.
+For each class, 250 manually reviewed test images are provided as well as 750 training images.
+For the purpose of this notebook, we will be classifying amongst 5 different food categories (applie pie, waffles, padthai, bread pudding and ramen).
+We will be using only 200 images per food category.
+We will use a training set of 160 images and a validation set of 60 images for each class of food.

+The images are located in the 'data' folder.
+Each subfolder represents the class of food that you will classify.
+To register this data as an AML dataset, please read the 'prepare-dataset.md' file located in this folder.

 # Datasets and Datastores

 The AzureML studio allows the user to manage their dataset and datastores directly inside the portal.